Doping the Mott insulating state of the triangular-lattice Hubbard model reveals the Sordi transition

 Here we focus on the doping-driven Mott transition.
-Early on, several works have suggested that, upon changing the chemical potential away from half-filling, the chemical potential dependence of doping displays hysteresis characteristic of a first-order transition~\cite{Kotliar:2002, Macridin:2006, GullMomentum:2009, Sordi:2010, Sordi:2011}.
+Early on, several works have suggested that, upon changing the chemical potential $\mu$ away from half-filling, the electronic compressibility, $\partial n/\partial \mu$ with $n$ the average number of electron per site, displays hysteresis characteristic of a first-order transition~\cite{Kotliar:2002, Macridin:2006, GullMomentum:2009, Sordi:2010, Sordi:2011}.
 There is, however, disagreement on the nature of the phases that are linked by doping-driven transitions.
 Single-site DMFT~\cite{Kotliar:2002} finds a first-order transition between the Mott insulator (MI) and the metal, while DCA cluster calculations find momentum space differentiation~\cite{GullFerrero:2010} or a first-order transition on the electron-doped side only when the model is frustrated~\cite{Macridin:2006,GullMomentum:2009,Khatami:2010}.
-In contrast, Ref.~\citenum{Sordi:2010} found that a first-order doping-driven transitions could connect two thermodynamically stable~\footnote{By thermodynamically stable, we mean a phase whose free-energy is a global minimum, contrary to metastable phases whose free energy are local minima, thus allowing phase coexistence.} metallic phases at finite temperature: a pseudogap (PG) phase and a correlated Fermi liquid (cFL).
+In contrast, Ref.~\citenum{Sordi:2010} found that a first-order doping-driven transitions could connect two thermodynamically stable metallic phases at finite temperature~\footnote{By thermodynamically stable, we mean a phase whose free-energy is a global minimum, contrary to metastable phases whose free energy are local minima, thus allowing phase coexistence.}: a pseudogap (PG) phase and a correlated Fermi liquid (cFL).
 We refer to this type of doping-driven transition as the {\it Sordi transition}.

+This transition could have profound implications as it appears to be the hallmark of the onset of a strongly correlated PG~\cite{Hankevych:2006,Sordi:2012}, namely a pseudogap that is a consequence only of short-range spin correlations~\cite{Senechal:2004,kyung:2006b}, not of long-wavelength spin fluctuations~\cite{Vilk:1997}.